Coronavirus shockwave rocks airplane manufacturers, suppliers

-SYDNEY/MONTREAL (Reuters) - The pandemic is taking its toll on aerospace manufacturing, as Boeing Co (BA.N) announced it would halt production of most widebody jets and Airbus SE (AIR.PA) restarted only partial output after a four-day shutdown as suppliers cut jobs.
+SYDNEY/MONTREAL (Reuters) - The pandemic is taking its toll on aerospace manufacturing, with Boeing Co saying it would halt production of most widebody jets and Airbus SE restarting only partial output after a four-day shutdown as suppliers cut jobs.

 Moody’s cut its outlook for the aerospace and defence industry to negative from stable and warned that even when markets recover, the damaged balance sheets of most airlines would hurt demand for new aircraft.